-In this post, I’m going to explore what it means to be a Professional Virtual Assistant.
+In this post, we’re going to explore what it means to be a professional Virtual Assistant.
 I will point out which skills influence the perception of you and why they help you stand out in your niche.
 This is the third part of my series that focuses on the skills you need to be a successful VA.

 Your Reputation Is Your Brand

 This is my take on what it means to be a Professional Virtual Assistant and why it’s important.
 Especially now that online business is growing faster than ever which means so is the VA Industry.
 Your reputation is your brand in a sense and it’s important that you are customer-service focused and have your business systems in place before taking on clients – especially if you’re working with clients that have been burned before.

 What do I mean by “customer-service focused”?
 I mean focus on delivering quality services and if you screw up, own it and then do what it takes to make it right.
 Don’t disappear.
 I’ve heard too many stories lately of Virtual Assistants that promise one thing and deliver something else or nothing at all.
 Then they all off the face of the earth.
 This gives the whole industry a black eye and creates distrust for all of us.